CORNELIUS, THE GIFT OF LANGUAGES & THE NECESSITY OF BAPTISM

-This work of God, by which He regenerates man, is the Sacrament of water baptism which He instituted.
+This means by which God regenerates man is the Sacrament of water baptism that He instituted.
 It pours out the grace and merit He won on the Cross.
-It is His work, not ours.
-That’s why it’s absolutely necessary to be born of God in water baptism.
+This transformation (regeneration) is His work, not ours.
+It comes from being born of God in water baptism.

 St. John Chrysostom, Homilies On The Epistle To the Corinthians, Homily III, 1 Cor.
 1:10: “… the folly of those who were puffed up at having been baptizers: first, by showing that the Gift is not theirs; and, secondly, by thanking God therefore.
 For Baptism truly is a great thing: but its greatness is not the work of the person baptizing, but of Him who is invoked in the Baptism… Yes, again I say, great indeed is Baptism, and without baptism it is impossible to obtain the kingdom.”

 As St. Ambrose taught, there is no mystery of regeneration without water baptism.
 This reflects what the Church has always taught.